horizontalsystems/blockchain-crypto-guides/DeFi/3-defi-services.md

+# DeFi Apps

+// intro to various types of service being built

+Below, we will go over some of the most popular DeFi product types that already exist and function.

-- stablecoins
+- Stablecoins

+    DAI, BiDAO and alike products....A single stablecoin can be present on multiple blockchains in a form of a crypto token on that blockchain.
+For instance, Tether (USDT) is available on several blockchains including Ethereum and Tron.
+The DAI stablecoin on the other hand is present only on the Ethereum blockchain.

-- exachnages
+- Decentralized Exchanges

+    Uniswap, REN, Oasis etc ...

 - Staking Pools

+    // purpose of these insutrments

 - Liquidity Pools

+    // purpose of these insutrments

-- Flashloans etc
+- Flashloans

+    // purpose of these insutrments

+## Top DeFi Apps

+- MakerDAO // DAI
+- Uniswap
-- etc
+- Compound

-stablecoins

-If interested, here is stablecoin cheat sheet created by Horizontal Systems, https://horizontalsystems.io/guides/stablecoins.pdf

-===

-A single stablecoin can be present on multiple blockchains in a form of a crypto token on that blockchain.
-For instance, Tether (USDT) is available on several blockchains including Ethereum and Tron.
-The DAI stablecoin on the other hand is present only on the Ethereum blockchain.

-Any cryptocurrency wallet supporting Ethereum is likely to support stablecoins on Ethereum blockchain allowing users to store their stablecoins privately.

-Users of such wallets can seamlessly transact with each other using these stablecoins without involving any third party.

-The DAI token is generally considered to be a highly liquid asset in the crypto currency space.
-It’s available on nearly all major cryptocurrency exchanges and widely used as currency in DeFi services built on the Ethereum blockchain.
+// Share links that aggregate and explain DeFi products
+// ideally, list top 10 based on the liquidty amount it controls
+// amount of funds under control by DeFi products